pavalambiga/Data-Preprocessing/README.md

 # Data-Preprocessing
-Import the necessary library
+Import the necessary library like numpy for numerical calculation ,pandas for data manipulation ,matplotlib for visualization.
-Read Dataset
+Read Dataset.
-Sanity Check of data
+Sanity Check of data will check the missing value,inconsitency.
 Exploratory Data Analysis
 Missing value Treatments
 Outlier Treatments